The Bladez Motion X450 elliptical trainer is a basic rear-drive model that fades far behind the pack in a head-to-head comparison of features.

 Bladez makes good fitness products, including ellipticals, exercise bikes and treadmills, and reviews are generally favorable toward them, even more so now that BH Fitness of Spain has taken over the brand and has worked on improving quality control.

-Check out a number of models made by Horizon, Livestrong, Nordictrack, Stamina, and Yowza that offer adjustable stride lengths, heavier frames and flywheels, entertainment ports, fans, inclines, and much more.
+Check out a number of models made by Horizon and NordicTrack that offer adjustable stride lengths, heavier frames and flywheels, entertainment ports, fans, inclines, and much more.

 If you settle for a Bladez, those are just a few of the things you won’t be getting.